Deathspike/pipeline/README.md

 # Debugging

-1. Open this folder with `Visual Studio Code` and press `F5`.
+1. Open this folder with `Visual Studio Code`.
+2. Run `npm test` in the `Terminal` to start the development server.
-2. Wait for the `Chrome` to appear and start debugging.
+3. Press `F5` and wait for `Chrome` to appear and start debugging.

 # Publishing